 The first slopes of the Col de Vars begin in Jausiers.
 That way, it’s a 21.5 kilometres climb which is getting steeper along the way.
 With sections between 2% and 3%, the first half is merely a false flat before the going gets tough(er) from kilometre 13 onwards.
 The last 9.3 kilometres are the official climb and this section comes with an average slope of 7.5%, while getting steeper along the way.
 At 4 kilometre before the top the party really gets going with 2 kilometres at around 10%.

 After the drop to Guillestre the last climb of the Tour de France appears.
-The route on the Col d’Izoard travels in 32.7 kilometres to an elevation of 2,360 metres.
-The average of the whole climb is 4.2%,but this is just half the story.
-Quite literally so.
-Modest gradients until halfway up the Izoard, but then Château Ville Vieille intitiates the hard work with steep ramps and switchbacks.
-The last 10 kilometres – at 9% – lead to the forbidding and barren slopes of Casse Déserte.
+The road through the valley is a false flat of almost 20 kilometres that runs to the foot of the Col d’Izoard.
+Then, with the sign ‘start climb’, the gradients really kick in.
+The Izoard is a 14.1 kilometres climb that is averaging 7.3%.
+The last 10 kilometres go up at 9% and lead to the forbidding and barren slopes of Casse Déserte.
 A perfect and dramatic backdrop for the last summit finish in the 2017 Tour de France.

-The first three riders on the line take time bonuses at 10, 6 and 4 seconds.
+The first three riders on the line take time bonuses of 10, 6 and 4 seconds.

-Tour de France 2017 stage 18: Route maps, and more
+Tour de France 2017 stage 18: Route maps, height profiles, and more